 "And they found written in the law which the Lord had commanded by Moses, that the children of Israel should dwell in booths in the feast of the seventh month: And that they should publish and proclaim in all their cities, and in Jerusalem, saying, Go forth to the mount, and fetch olive branches, and pine branches, and myrtle branches, and palm branches and branches of thick trees, to make booths, as it is written" (vs.14-15).

-Secular and religious history, including the Bible, record very little about the observance of these two festivals of the seventh month; therefore, in order to understand these two interconnected festivals, one must search the Bible as Paul instructed Timothy:
+Secular and religious history, including the Bible, record very little about the observance of the two festivals of the seventh month; therefore, in order to understand these two interconnected festivals, one must search the biblical record as Paul instructed Timothy:

 "Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth" (2.Tim.2:15 NKJV).
 See also 2.Tim.3:15-16.